pollyweb-org/pollyweb-docs/4 ⚙️ Solution/30 🧩 Data/Messages 📨/📨⏩ Message flows/Envelope ✉️.md

 1. **How do receiver domains handle upgraded schema versions?**

-    An NLWeb envelop contains a [Schema Code 🧩](<../../Codes 🧩/🧩 Schema Code.md>) that allows receivers to support multiple versions concurrently, handling incoming envelopes differently depending on its version;
+    An NLWeb envelop contains a [Schema 🧩](<../../Codes 🧩/🧩 Schema Code.md>) that allows receivers to support multiple versions concurrently, handling incoming envelopes differently depending on its version;
     - e.g., `🤝: nlweb.dom/MSG:1.0`
     - Envelopes with unsupported versions are discarded.